 If you have psoriasis, you may find the following advice helpful.

-Self-care includes staying fit, maintaining good physical and mental health, preventing illness or accidents, and caring more effectively for minor illnesses and long-term conditions.
+Self care includes staying fit and a healthy weight, maintaining good physical and mental health, preventing illness or accidents, and caring more effectively for minor illnesses and long-term conditions.

 Keep up your treatment

 It's important to use your treatment as prescribed, even if your psoriasis improves.

 Continuous treatment can help prevent flare-ups.
 If you have any questions or concerns about your treatment or any side effects, talk to your GP or healthcare team.

 Because psoriasis is usually a long-term condition, you may be in regular contact with your healthcare team.
 Discuss your symptoms or concerns with them, as the more the team knows, the more they can help you.